Greenhouse Gas Science & Metrics

 Nitrous oxide (N₂O) is a long-lasting greenhouse gas with 265-298 times the warming potential of carbon dioxide, primarily emitted from agricultural soils, fertilizer production and use, and industrial processes.

-Sentinel Earth's agricultural carbon projects reduce nitrous oxide emissions through improved nutrient management practices, quantifying N₂O reductions alongside soil carbon sequestration for comprehensive climate benefits.
+Sentinel Earth's agricultural carbon projects, such as Seeds of Recovery in Ukraine, reduce nitrous oxide emissions through improved nutrient management practices, quantifying N₂O reductions alongside soil carbon sequestration for comprehensive climate benefits.

 What is Global Warming Potential (GWP)?